case study

 Project Objectives

-The objective of the contract, known as ADVISE—Analytics, Data, Visualization, and Information Services—is to improve the usage of USAID data and information so that the Agency continues to ensure its development outcomes are supported by evidence.
-Through USAID Data Services, the DevTech team is responsible for devising, implementing, and overseeing the strategies, processes, technologies, and services required for a data-driven culture to thrive at USAID.
-The team also provides on demand services to respond to USAID staff needs across all phases of the data lifecycle.
+The objective of the contract, known as ADVISE—Analytics, Data, Visualization, and Information Services—is to improve the usage of U.S. Department of State (DOS) data and information so that the Agency continues to ensure its development outcomes are supported by evidence.
+Through Data Services, the DevTech team is responsible for devising, implementing, and overseeing the strategies, processes, technologies, and services required for a data-driven culture to thrive at the DOS.
+The team also provides on demand services to respond to DOS staff needs across all phases of the data lifecycle.

 Our Approach and Achievements